mindee/tawazi/documentation/index.md

 1. You can control which node is preferred to run 1st when multiple `ExecNode`s are available for execution.
 This can be achieved through modifications of `priority` attribute of the `ExecNode`.
-2. You can even make an `ExecNode` run alone (i.e. without allowing other ExecNodes to execute in parallel to it).
+1. You can even make an `ExecNode` run alone (i.e. without allowing other ExecNodes to execute in parallel to it).
 This can be helpful if you write code that is not thread-safe or use a library that is not thread-safe in a certain `ExecNode`.
 This is achieved by setting the `is_sequential` parameter to `True` for the `ExecNode` in question.
 The default value is set via the environment variable `TAWAZI_IS_SEQUENTIAL` (c.f. `tawazi.config`).
-3. You can control the behavior of the `DAG` in case an `ExecNode` fails:
+1. You can control the behavior of the `DAG` in case an `ExecNode` fails:

-      a. `"strict"`: stop execution of the DAG
+      1. `"strict"`: stop execution of the DAG

-      b. `"all-children"`:  stop the execution of the all successors
+      1. `"all-children"`:  stop the execution of the all successors

-      c. `"permissive"`: continue the execution of the whole DAG
+      1. `"permissive"`: continue the execution of the whole DAG
 <!--pytest-codeblocks:cont-->

 ```python